 Specific Guidance

-seasonal extreme weather preparation procedures (e.g., extreme high temperatures, extreme low temperatures, or hurricane season preparations).
+Consider review of seasonal extreme weather preparation procedures (e.g., extreme high temperatures, extreme low temperatures, or hurricane season preparations).

-weather-related equipment deficiencies identified during the previous year have been corrected prior to the onset of seasonal extremes.
+Consider if weather-related equipment deficiencies identified during the previous year have been corrected prior to the onset of seasonal extremes.

-implementation of the seasonal extreme weather preparation procedures and compensatory measures for the seasonal extremes.
+Consider implementation of the seasonal extreme weather preparation procedures and compensatory measures for the seasonal extremes.
 Consider accessibility of controls, indications, and equipment.

-For summer readiness, review the material condition of the plant’s offsite AC power systems and onsite alternate AC power systems, including the switchyard and transformers. outstanding work orders.
+For summer readiness, consider review of the material condition of the plant’s offsite AC power systems and onsite alternate AC power systems, including the switchyard and transformers.
+Consider review of outstanding work orders.

-two to four risk-significant systems that are required to be protected from the seasonal extreme weather conditions. the updated final safety analysis report (UFSAR), technical specifications, and plant documents associated with these systems and then the following:
+Consider selection of two to four risk-significant systems that are required to be protected from the seasonal extreme weather conditions.
+Consider review of the updated final safety analysis report (UFSAR), technical specifications, and plant documents associated with these systems and then consider assessing the following:

-selected systems or components will remain operable/functional when challenged by seasonal extreme weather conditions.
+The selected systems or components will remain operable/functional when challenged by seasonal extreme weather conditions.

-As applicable, plant features and procedures for operation and continued availability of the ultimate heat sink (i.e., river, lake, and ocean) during seasonal extreme weather conditions are appropriate. the licensee’s plans to address the ramifications of potentially lasting effects of seasonal extreme weather conditions (e.g., drought, flood, extreme cold weather).
-As applicable, ultimate heat sink maximum and minimum temperature limits, as specified in the technical specifications and/or UFSAR, are appropriately and conservatively translated into system operating procedures, alarm response procedures, operability guidance, and design basis calculations.
-During extended periods of high or low temperatures, vital plant areas (e.g., Emergency Core Cooling System pump rooms, containment or drywell, electrical switchgear rooms, and diesel rooms) cooled directly/indirectly by process mediums affected by external environmental conditions are adequately maintained within design basis limits.
+As applicable, plant features and procedures for operation and continued availability of the ultimate heat sink (i.e., river, lake, and ocean) during seasonal extreme weather conditions are appropriate.
+Consider the licensee’s plans to address the ramifications of potentially lasting effects of seasonal extreme weather conditions (e.g., drought, flood, extreme cold weather).
+As applicable, the ultimate heat sink maximum and minimum temperature limits, as specified in the technical specifications and/or UFSAR, are appropriately and conservatively translated into system operating procedures, alarm response procedures, operability guidance, and design basis calculations.
+During extended periods of high or low temperatures, the vital plant areas (e.g., Emergency Core Cooling System pump rooms, containment or drywell, electrical switchgear rooms, and diesel rooms) cooled directly/indirectly by process mediums affected by external environmental conditions are adequately maintained within design basis limits.
 Independently verify by walkdowns where possible.
 This includes consideration for instrument accuracy to support conservative and timely operator action to ensure adequate margin to design basis limits.

 As applicable, cold weather protection features, such as heat tracing, space heaters, and weatherized enclosures are monitored sufficiently to ensure that they support operability/functionality of the system, structure, or component (SSC) they protect.
 This includes instrument controller and alarm calibration programs, as necessary,

 to support the cold weather protection function.
-As appropriate, a walkdown verify the physical condition of weather protection features.
+As appropriate, consider performing a walkdown to verify the physical condition of weather protection features.

-actions defined in the licensee’s seasonal extreme weather procedure maintain readiness of essential systems. / adequate operator staffing is specified.
+Operator actions defined in the licensee’s seasonal extreme weather procedure maintain readiness of essential systems.
+Minimum / adequate operator staffing is specified.

-and/or components required for a reactor shutdown and affected by the seasonal extreme weather conditions are available to perform their reactor shutdown functions under assumed conditions.
+Systems and/or components required for a reactor shutdown and affected by the seasonal extreme weather conditions are available to perform their reactor shutdown functions under assumed conditions.

 As applicable, the licensee can demonstrate through testing or analysis that diesel fuel oil Cloud Point specifications are acceptable for operability of diesel generator systems with above ground fuel storage tanks (e.g., emergency diesel generators, station blackout diesel generators, security diesels, fire protection diesel generators, etc.) during extreme cold weather conditions.